dssjoblom/rails-ansible-stack/README.md

 Ansible.
 You should allow ports 22, 80 and 443 and disallow all other ports.

 After this, setup is very simple.
-Run the following command
+Run the following command and wait:
-sequentially:

 `ansible-playbook -i ENVIRONMENT.yaml --private-key PATH_TO_SSH_KEY site.yml`

-`ansible-playbook -i ENVIRONMENT.yaml --private-key PATH_TO_SSH_KEY site2.yml`

 The environment is now properly setup, the next step is to configure app deployment, which is beyond the scope of this project.
 If you have